2021 Chevrolet Malibu Trim Levels with Comparisons & Configurations.

 Once again, going up from the LS to the RS will costs buyers around $1,000.
 In this case, however, the price increase seems more justified with its additions to the standard equipment list.

-Compare the 2021 Chevrolet Malibu RS vs Malibu LT Trim Level.
-What is the Difference?
+Compare the 2021 Chevrolet Malibu RS vs Malibu LT Trims.
+What is the difference?

 The LT model does not gain any mechanical upgrades.
 In fact, it loses the dual-outlet exhaust.
 That is okay because the LT is meant to be more sophisticated than athletic and makes its improvements elsewhere.